Kirchhoff's Current and Voltage Law

 Lenz Law of Electromagnetic Induction

 Biot Savart Law

-In 1831, Michael Faraday, an English physicist gave one of most basic law of electromagnetism called Faraday's law of electromagnetic induction.
-This law explains the working principle of most of electrical motors, generators, electrical transformers and inductors.
+In 1831, Michael Faraday, an English physicist gave one of the most basic laws of electromagnetism called Faraday's law of electromagnetic induction.
+This law explains the working principle of most of theelectrical motors, generators, electrical transformers and inductors.
 This law shows the relationship between electric circuit and magnetic field.
 Faraday performs an experiment with a magnet and coil.
-During this experiment he found how emf is induced in the coil when flux linked with it changes.
+During this experiment, he found how emf is induced in the coil when flux linked with it changes.
 He has also done experiments in electro-chemistry and electrolysis.

 RELATIONSHIP BETWEEN INDUCED EMF AND FLUX

-In this experiment Faraday takes a magnet and a coil and connects a galvanometer across the coil.
-At starting the magnet is at rest so there is no deflection in the galvanometer i.e needle of galvanometer is at centre or zero position.
-When the magnet is moved toward the coil, the needle of galvanometer deflects in one direction.
+In this experiment, Faraday takes a magnet and a coil and connects a galvanometer across the coil.
+At starting, the magnet is at rest, so there is no deflection in the galvanometer i.e needle of galvanometer is at the center or zero position.
+When the magnet is moved towards the coil, the needle of galvanometer deflects in one direction.
 When the magnet is held stationary at that position, the needle of galvanometer returns back to zero position.
-Now when the magnet is moved away from the coil , there is some deflection in the needle but in opposite direction and again when the magnet become stationary at that point with respect to coil , the needle of galvanometer return back to zero position.
-Similarly if magnet is held stationary and the coil is moved away and towards the magnet, the galvanometer shows deflection in similar manner.
-It is also seen that the faster the change in the magnetic field, the greater will be the induced emf or voltage in the coil.
+Now when the magnet is moved away from the coil, there is some deflection in the needle but in opposite direction and again when the magnet becomes stationary, at that point with respect to coil, the needle of the galvanometer returns back to the zero position.
+Similarly, if magnet is held stationary and the coil is moved away and towards the magnet, the galvanometer shows deflection in similar manner.
+It is also seen that, the faster the change in the magnetic field, the greater will be the induced emf or voltage in the coil.

 |Position of magnet||Deflection in galvanometer|

 |Magnet at rest||No deflection in galvanometer|